cjc7373/bitcoin_go/README.md

 ## Issues
 - TODO: when verifying a block, need to check if an output is spent twice
 - when to update uxto set?
+- we can't use an UTXO twice in one block